-Each year, near the middle of May, folks in and around Charlotte may start hearing a lot about MeckDec Day.
+CHARLOTTE, N.C. — Each year, near the middle of May, folks in and around Charlotte will start hearing a lot about MeckDec Day.
 You see, MeckDec Day is a pretty big deal in the Queen City.

 Every year, events are held to commemorate and celebrate the Mecklenburg Declaration on May 20, which has also become known as MeckDec Day.
-This year, festivities will include celebrations at the Charlotte Museum of History on Saturday and Olde Mecklenburg Brewery on Sunday, followed by the annual noon commemoration in uptown on Monday.
+However, as the concern over the spread of coronavirus continues, most events were canceled or moved online this year.